The Human Centipede 3 (Final Sequence): Release

-Critical reception
+The Japanese version's theme song is "Krazy" by Raychell feat.
+RICKY & RABBIE.

+Reception

-The Human Centipede 3 has received generally negative reviews from critics.
-On review aggregate website Rotten Tomatoes, the film has an 20% rating based on 46 reviews with an average rating of 2.2/10.
+The Human Centipede 3 was near-universally panned by critics.
+On review aggregate website Rotten Tomatoes, the film has a 20% rating based on 46 reviews with an average rating of 2.2/10.
 The site's critical consensus states that "Human Centipede fans may find enough extreme body horror in the third installment to satisfy, but filmgoers of every other persuasion are strongly advised to stay far, far away from Final Sequence."
 Metacritic reports an average score of 5 out of 100, indicating "overwhelming dislike" from 15 critics.

 Entertainment Weekly ranked the film as the second worst movie of 2015, specifying, "sleazy sadism served with a wink and a smile, Six’s anus-to-mouth trilogy is a satire without any clue of what it’s satirizing."
 Additionally, The A.V.
 Club also ranked the film as the second worst of 2015, declaring, "Writer-director Tom Six lives for disapproval, and he’s finally made a movie that basically no one—not even those amused or unnerved by the past two installments—could possibly enjoy."

 In his review for Variety, Dennis Harvey noted, "As with earlier chapters, the packaging is as competent (if not particularly inspired) as the content is remedial.
-Indeed, perhaps the series' only really good joke has been the inherent absurdism of seeing an ever-rising level of expense, polish and now "name" actors applied to something so fundamentally dumb."
+Indeed, perhaps the series' only really good joke has been the inherent absurdism of seeing an ever-rising level of expense, polish, and now "name" actors applied to something so fundamentally dumb."
 Eddie Goldberger of New York Daily News concluded his review with, "The movie passes time until it can get to the centipeding.
 Even the big namesake event, when it finally arrives, is ho-hum.
 Turns out, whether it’s three people stuck together or 500, if you’ve seen one human centipede, you’ve seen them all."

 The New York Times critic Jeannette Catsoulis said of the film, "An ugly, claustrophobic celebration of sexual violence that’s anchored by one of the most repellent characters ever to appear on screen: the prison warden Bill Boss.
 Portrayed by Dieter Laser, Boss is a capering obscenity whose oft-protruding tongue deserves its own agent."

-Greg Cwik of Indiewire gave the film a C- and said: "Final Sequence is too self-serious to be camp, but too silly to be scary, so Six just settles for gross."
+Greg Cwik of Indiewire gave the film a C− and said: "Final Sequence is too self-serious to be camp, but too silly to be scary, so Six just settles for gross."